Skip to content

 }

-The child is a long-lived agent (so it gets a <id>-svc Service) that runs an A2A server.
-The full implementation is agents/child-agent/src/index.ts; the essentials:
+Each specialist is a long-lived agent (so it gets a <id>-svc Service) running an A2A server.
+All three run the same image (agents/travel-specialist); the type they register as, and the one tool/scope they may use, come from their template’s envDefaults.
+The implementation is agents/travel-specialist/src/index.ts; the essentials:

-1. Publishes an agent card at /.well-known/agent.json (how the parent’s wait_for_child_ready discovers it) describing its skill.
+1. Publishes an agent card at /.well-known/agent.json (how the planner’s waitReady discovers it).

-2. On each message, extracts the delegation token from message metadata (extractDelegationToken).
+2. On each message, reads the tool args from metadata.params.

 {